The TOEFL test is a key step in your journey to study abroad.

 ETS offers a variety of free preparation materials and sample questions to help you get ready for the revised TOEFL Paper-delivered Test.

-You can also use free or paid materials designed for the TOEFL iBT test.
+Note: You can use free or paid materials designed for the TOEFL iBT test.
 Just remember that the TOEFL iBT test has a Speaking section, and the revised TOEFL Paper-delivered Test does not.